tobinjt/johntobin.ie/content/blog/Learning_LISP.md

 Problem 5-12: The version of Fibonacci we have already exhibited is inefficient beyond comparison.
 Many computations are repeated.
 Write a version with optional parameters that does not have this flaw.
-Think of working forward from the first month rather than backward from the *n*th month.
+Think of working forward from the first month rather than backward from the nth month.

 My solution: